SteveSayantan/DevOps-Bootcamp/docker-basics/docker-commands.md

 1. `docker commit -m "commit message" container_id new_image_name:tag` : Creates a new image with the given name from the changes done in the container.
 We can also optionally provide a tag.
 To run the newly created image, we use `docker run new_image_name:tag`.

 1. `docker build -t username/repo_name:tag path` : Starts building an image with the name *username/repo_name*, using the dockerfile present at *path* .We can also optionally provide a tag (defaults as *latest* ). `username` refers to the one associated with dockerhub, `repo_name` refers to the remote repo on dockerhub, where the image will be uploaded.
+Optionally, we can use `--no-cache` flag with this to invalidate the cache for RUN instruction in dockerfile.